July 24, 1867 – Edward Frederic Benson:

 He Deceived Me By Telling The Truth.

 Benson wrote more than 100 books, publishing his first when was still a student athlete representing Britain in skating.
-When he was 49-years-old, he moved into Lamb House, previously owned by Henry James, and used it as the setting of his charming comic series of six Lucia novels, chronicles of a dying breed of pretentious provincial remnants of the upper-middle class, people who had retired on pensions or were living carefully off investments by settling in cheap country villages.
-The series began with Queen Lucia in 1920, followed by Miss Mapp (1922), Lucia In London (1927), Mapp And Lucia (1931), Lucia’s Progress (1935) and Trouble For Lucia (1939) The television 1980s series based on the three 1930s books, ran for 10 funny episodes in 1985 and 1986.
+When he was 49 years old, he moved into Lamb House, previously owned by Henry James, and used it as the setting of his charming comic series of six Lucia novels.
+The books chronicle a dying breed of pretentious provincial remnants of the upper-middle class, people who had retired on pensions or were living carefully off investments by settling in cheap country villages.
+The series began with Queen Lucia in 1920, followed by Miss Mapp (1922), Lucia In London (1927), Mapp And Lucia (1931), Lucia’s Progress (1935) and Trouble For Lucia (1939).
+A television series based on the three 1930s books, ran for 10 funny episodes in 1985 and 1986.
 A newer three-part adaptation was broadcast on BBC One in 2014.
 It stars Miranda Richardson as Mapp and Anna Chancellor as Lucia.

 The novels feature wry, witty incidents in the lives of upper-middle-class British characters in the 1920s and 1930s, most of whom do not work for a living, who vie for social prestige in an atmosphere of extreme cultural snobbery.
 Several of them are set in the small seaside town of Tilling, close to Rye, East Sussex, where Benson lived for years, and like the Lucia character, served as mayor.

 The Lucia novels are Benson’s most celebrated creations, featuring the monstrous Lucia, a provincial snob, and her plump foil and sworn best enemy Miss Mapp.
-The other characters in the novels included a neurotic spiritualist, Daisy, a lesbian artist named Quaint Irene, and Georgie, Lucia’s best friend, who is perhaps the first open and comfortable queer in English literature.
+The other characters in the novels included a neurotic spiritualist, Daisy; a lesbian artist named Quaint Irene; Plus Georgie, Lucia’s best friend, who is perhaps the first open and comfortable queer character in English literature.

 Benson was a handsome, masculine and sporting Englishman who happened to prefer the company of other gentlemen.
 At Cambridge he fell in love with Vincent Yorke.
 Benson wrote in his diary: